evenmn/mdlj-python/README.md

 $ pip install .
 ```

-## Example usage
+## Example: Two oscillating particles in one dimension
-A example script could look like this:
+A simple example where two particles interact with periodic motion can be implemented like this:
 ``` python
 from mdsolver import MDSolver
 from mdsolver.initpositions import SetPosition